 1. GEM Consortium Kick-off Meeting

-3. First Consortium meeting at University of Murcia on 21st and 22nd March.
+3. First Consortium Meeting at the University of Murcia on 21st and 22nd March 2019.

-Educational Studies Association of Ireland (ESAI) Conference 2019
+4. Paper Presentation at the Educational Studies Association of Ireland (ESAI) Conference 2019.

 6. WeZum Online Conference Against Bullying and Cyberbullying.
 June 21st 2019